MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 ##  5. Don't initialise Mobile Center Distribute during development

 Mobile Center Distribute will pop up it's UI/browser at application start.
 While this is an expected behavior for your end users it could be disruptive for you during the development stage of your application.
-We recommend to not initialize `MSDistribute` for your `DEBUG` configuration.
+We do not recommend initialize `MSDistribute` for your `DEBUG` configuration.

  **Objective-C**